 Starbucks Q2 Report

-There’s already been written countless articles on Starbucks after the Q2 report.
+There have already been countless written articles on Starbucks after the Q2 report was released.
 The stock price fell 9% intraday and people were questioning if Starbucks amazing growth story is over.
-From the report, we could see that Starbucks changed their expectations in global same-store sales from 3% to 1% along with closing 150 stores in USA.
-Add flat growth in China which previously grew at double digit numbers and you have a hard nut to crack.
+From the report, we could see that Starbucks changed its expectations in global same-store sales from 3% to 1% along with closing 150 stores in the US.
+Add flat growth in China which previously grew at double-digit numbers and you have a hard nut to crack.

 He also stated: